jon-jacky/Piety/bin/README.md

  the execution *PATH*, and adds *Piety/piety* and *Piety/samples* to the *PYTHONPATH*.

-- **piety**: Run a Piety session.
+- **piety**: run a Piety session.
 Start Python, import the essential Piety modules, and start a single console task running a Python interpreter.
+If you exit from Piety or interrupt it, you will still be in Python and can resume Piety with r().

+- **piety_writers**: similar to the *piety* command, but also starts with two writer tasks defined (but only one running).

 The programs are:

-- **run_piety**, start Piety with Python shell running.
+- **run_piety**: start Piety with Python shell running.
 Invoked by the *piety* command.

-- **run_piety_writers**, start Piety with Python shell running and two writer tasks defined, but only one running.
+But here, if you exit from Piety or interrupt it, you will also exit from Python.

+- **run_piety_writers**: similar to *run_piety*, but also starts with two writer tasks defined.
+Invoked by the *piety_writers* command.

 Revised Oct 2013